 What frosting and icing mean probably depends partly on where you are, and partly on what your mother and grandmother thought they meant.In the UK, usually only the term “icing” is used.

 In America, “icing” is used colloquially, but people tend to use frosting in writing, because it sounds like a more proper word.
 Fannie Farmer (The Boston Cooking-School Cook Book.
 1918) used the word frosting over 30 times to mean both thin and thick toppings, and used the word icing only once.
 The Joy of Cooking (1964 edition), however, didn’t use the word “frosting” at all; it used “icing.”

 Canadians tend to use both icing and frosting interchangeably.
-However, if anything, they tend to think of frosting as being thicker, because the American Betty Crocker stuff in the tins is thicker and is called "frosting."
+However, if anything, they tend to think of frosting as being thicker, because commercial frosting in tins (such as Betty Crocker) is thicker and is called “frosting.”

 In some North American minds, a difference between the two terms is emerging.
 In this thinking, frosting is fluffier than icing, and has more volume because air is whipped into it, and won’t dry hard like icing.
 Icing is more like a glaze, is thinner, isn’t whipped, and will dry harder.

 Debate over which word to use isn’t very heated, perhaps because people don’t want to reveal their own uncertainty.
 They will debate, however, whether butter or shortening is better to use.
 While butter gives better flavour, it will influence the colour.
 Shortening, being white, won’t influence the colour as much as butter will and holds up better in warm weather.
 And while the trans-fats in shortening are a downside health-wise, they do make it a bit easier to work with than butter because it is always the right consistency.